 Jordan became our Director of Music in January 2022.
 He was previously Music Director of The Museum Singers, the Youth Choirs at St. Luke’s Battersea, the Community Choir at St. Botolph without Aldgate, and Redhill and Reigate Choral Society.
 He has been a visiting conductor for the National Youth Choir of Great Britain, Trinity Laban Junior College Choirs, Constanza Chorus and Orlando Chamber Choir.
 Jordan has studied conducting with Joanna Tomlinson, and has participated in masterclasses with Neil Ferris, David Hill, John Dickson and Peter Hanke.
 He has taught piano in Guildford High School, the Ark Academy and the Gipsy Hill Federation.
 He has led singing in a variety of educational settings and has led community music events for the Barbican Music Library, City Carers, Mercer (MMC) and the Camberwell Arts Festival.

 Jordan gained an MMus in musicology ethnomusicology from King’s College London in 2019.
-He is excited about his new role leading our choirs and developing the music of St Thomas-on-The Bourne.
+He is enjoying his new role leading our choirs, developing musical excellence and introducing new repertoire.

 He has given recitals at the cathedrals of Durham, Dunblane and St Giles (Edinburgh), as well as in various parish churches.
 He has given recitals in the cathedrals of Lviv and Kyiv in Ukraine, and has attended study courses on historical organs in the Netherlands, Germany, Latvia, Italy and Spain.
-Julian produced a CD of the Forster and Andrews organ at All Saints Parish Church, Fleet.
+He has performed in numerous masterclasses with organists including Christopher Stembridge, Pieter van Dijk, Andrés Cea Galán and Ullrich Böhme.
+Julian has produced a CD of the Forster and Andrews organ at All Saints Parish Church, Fleet.
 He owns two harpsichords, a virginal and an 1830s Broadwood square piano.